syedabdulsamadahmedali/Serverless_API/README.md

 # Web_API_Design

-This repository contains the source code and documentation for testing a serverless Web API application on Postman developed as part of a Web API Design course project.
-Built using **Azure Functions** and **JavaScript**, the API is designed to manage Create and Read functionality.
+This repository contains the source code and documentation for testing two serverless Web API application on Postman developed as part of a Web API Design course project.
+Built using **Azure Functions** and **JavaScript**, the API is designed to manage CRUD functionality and Sentiment Analysis.

 ## Features
 - **Serverless Architecture**: Deployed on Microsoft Azure using HTTP-triggered Azure Functions.